pxwise/universal-passthrough/README.md

 The server version of your component will be the version that carries over into the client app.

-The client version will be displaced and should have the same width, height and background-color as the server component to prevent FOUC when transitioning DOM state.
+Make sure your client version of the component has the same width, height and background-color as the server component to prevent FOUC when transitioning DOM state.

 The example uses the [package.json browser spec](https://github.com/defunctzombie/package-browser-field-spec) pattern for splitting server and browser modules, components and services.